bluesyblues/natural-language-query-machine/README.md

    You can set your own DB configuration with yaml files.
 This file is composed of four parts.
    1. name : name of DB. should be unique
    2. type : type of DB.
 Now we only have MariaDB, SqliteDB, FireBirdDB.
-You can add your DB in `db.py`
+You can add new type DB connector in `db.py`
    3. connection : connection information of DB.
 If you want to know what you need for this part, then check the init method of classes in `db.py`
    4. tables : You should specify two parameters here. `table_schema_type` is for specifying how we provide table information to the ChatGPT, and you can choose either `ddl` or `yaml`. `table_schema_path` is the path of the file that specifies table schema.
 I will skip the detailed explanation.
 Please refer to the example file. `./configs/finance/tables.yaml`, `./configs/music/ddl`